-Detailed instructions for submitting a request for a workplace placement are sent to eligible cohorts by the WIL Office.
+Detailed instructions for submitting a request for a work placement are sent to eligible cohorts by the WIL Office.
 You must apply before the deadline.

 Students will be required to submit an approval letter from the Principal of the school, complete a NESA requirements form, submit past Evaluation Reports, and provide contact details and additional information via an online form.
 Once all required information is submitted, the request is reviewed by the Unit Convenor.
-If the application relates to a final-semester placement, the request is sent to NESA for final approval.
+If it concerns a final-semester placement, the request is then sent to NESA for final approval.